dd9jn/rfc4880bis/crypto-refresh.md

 #### Signature Notation Data Subpacket Notation Flags

 This specification creates a new registry of Signature Notation Data Subpacket Notation Flags.
-The registry includes the columns "Flag", "Description", "Security Recommended", "Interoperability Recommended", and "Reference".
+The registry includes the columns "Flag", "Shorthand", "Description", "Security Recommended", "Interoperability Recommended", and "Reference".
 The initial values for this registry can be found in {{notation-data}}.
 Adding a new item MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.